South Tyneside has a wealth of monuments dedicated to the heritage and culture of the area.

 Overlooking the Tyne the statue was unveiled by the Duchess of Mountbatten, widow of distinguished naval commander, Lord Louis Mountbatten in memory of the merchant seamen who sailed from South Shields Port and lost their lives in World War II.

 The splendid architecture of South Tyneside is captured in magnificent buildings.
+These include:

 South Shields Town Hall